Nourishing Your Writerly Needs

 —Meagan Macvie, author of Ocean in My Ears

 “Bernard is a careful, supportive editor.
-He gently reminded me of basic things (like being specific) while also showing me more sophisticated uses of the structure I was working in, thereby improving the overall aesthetic experience of my piece, including opening the door to more humor.”
+They gently reminded me of basic things (like being specific) while also showing me more sophisticated uses of the structure I was working in, thereby improving the overall aesthetic experience of my piece, including opening the door to more humor.”

 —Anca Szilágyi, author of Daughters of the Air